 – Going for a night drive is fun when the roads are a little less crowded, giving more freedom than during daytime.

 Above is the best local things to do in Saigon at night I want to suggest when you travel to our city.
 Feel free to ask questions and leave comments.
-It’s good if you choose to explore the city on your own but in case you want a fun and tasty night, choose a Night Food Adventure with the local riders.
+It’s good if you choose to explore the city on your own.
+But in case you want an in-depth experience, you can check out the Saigon Evening Street Food Tour by Scooters, provided by the #GirlPower female rider of Saigon Kiss Tours.